elenasmartinez/mum-site/index.md

 ---
-title: About Alembic
+title: About mum
-feature_text: |
+#feature_text: |
-  ## Alembic
+## mum
-  A Jekyll boilerplate theme designed to be a starting point for any Jekyll website
+# A Jekyll boilerplate theme designed to be a starting point for any Jekyll website
 feature_image: "mum_logo.png"
-excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
-Install it, configure it, tweak it, push it."
+excerpt: "mum is a general purpose programming language intended for beginner to intermediate programmers"
 ---

-Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
-Install it, configure it, tweak it, push it.

 {% include button.html text="Fork it" icon="github" link="https://github.com/bsteenbergen/mum" color="#0366d6" %}